 This service area is supplied groundwater by four (4) wells.
 Well #7 is 600' deep bedrock well located in the Rolling Hills Condominium complex ball field area.
 Well #9 is 365' deep bedrock well.
 The Orange and Rockland Well is located across from the O&R complex along State Route 208 and is a 375' deep bedrock well.
-During 2021, the Village also used the Palamar well located off Peddler Hill Road as an emergency source.
+In 2020, the Village has been granted access to the Palamar well which is located off Peddler Hill Road.
+We have stopped using Palamar well in December 2022.